 JazzTime is traditionally held in May in Sillamäe.

 Christmas Jazz (Jõulujazz) is an intimate and serene-sounding festival with varied concerts at churches, clubs, and concert halls.
+The festival features the best jazz performers from the US, Europe, and Estonia.
 Christmas Jazz is organised by Jazzkaar, the biggest jazz festival in the Baltics, and has been held in Tallinn since 1990.In addition to the annual spring festival, Jazzkaar also organizes Winter Jazz, and Autumn Jazz.

 Christmas Jazz traditionally takes places in end of November and beginning of December.